 Dave ran 28:14 for the 10,000 meters and 13:41 for 5000 meters.
-Dave was also the first American finisher at the Boston Marathon one year and was part of the USA world championship marathon team.
+Dave was also the first American finisher at the Boston Marathon and was part of the USA world championship marathon team.
 Dave was one incredible runner.

 Tom Raunig was my roommate in college for one year.
 Tommy ran 28:24 in the 10,000 meters.
-He ended up running a 2:12 marathon as a post-collegiate athlete and finished tenth in the U.S. Olympic Marathon Trials.
+He ran a 2:12 marathon as a post-collegiate athlete and finished tenth in the U.S. Olympic Marathon Trials.
 We had two guys on our team who finished in the top ten at the U.S. Marathon Olympic Trials.
 Not bad.
 It was the golden era of distance running at the University of Montana.

 Mike Brady was also on our team at Montana.
 Mike became a 2:15 marathon runner and qualified for the Olympic Trials in the marathon as well.

 Scott Browning was another great runner on our team.
 He finished his career as a 29 guy in the 10k on the road.
 Scott was also a member of our NCAA Division 1 indoor national 4x 800-meter team.
 Scott had some wheels.
 And, we had Dave Coppock on our team.
 Dave became a great marathon runner and served as the head coach at MSU-Billings for decades.

 So, we had a great cross country team at Montana.
 The Griz really didn’t need another 800-meter guy on the cross country team that year.
 However, my coach Marshall Clark convinced me to come out for the cross-country team the summer before my senior year.